bwvdnbro/CMacIonize/CONTRIBUTING.md

 ### Bug reports

+To report a new bug, please try to use the relevant issue template, `bug`, and use https://github.com/bwvdnbro/CMacIonize/issues/new?template=bug.md.

 In order to efficiently solve bugs, please try to provide us with as much information as possible to solve the bug:
  - a minimal example that causes the bug (e.g. the parameter file of the run that causes the bug)
  - information about the system you are running on